-The link between problem gambling and financial harm is closely related– 66% of callers to the National Gambling Helpline disclose that they are in some sort of debt.
+The link between problem gambling and financial harm is well established – 66% of callers to the National Gambling HelpLine disclose that they are have some level of debt.

-A problem gambler will interact with many services and messages that impact their relationship with gambling related financial harm.
+Someone affected by a gambling problem will likely interact with many services and messages that impact their relationship with gambling related financial harm.
 In response to this, GamCare have brought together key sectors, including banking, debt advice, gambling treatment, and the gambling industry in a cross-sector approach to develop new initiatives and resources.

 This project will work to produce:

 - a new best practice framework for identification of and support for customers in financial difficulty as a result of gambling;